MahmoudMansourr/Django_company/README.md

 #### Delete

 To delete an existing department record, click the "Delete" button next to the department's name on the departments list page.
-You will be asked to confirm the deletion before the record is deleted.

 ### Employee-Department Relationship